luca-moser/iota-bounty-platform/README.md

 INFO[09-02|20:31:08] listening for web hook events via 127.0.0.1:12111/webhooks comp=bot
 ```

-It is recommended that you setup a HTTP reverse proxy proxying into the application which also takes
+It is recommended that you setup a HTTP reverse proxy proxying into the application which takes
-care of TLS and logging HTTP requests. **Note that the application does not ship with authentication
+care of TLS and logging HTTP requests.
-so using a HTTP reverse proxy with basic HTTP auth is strongly recommended.**

 **Troubleshooting:**
 If you see something like: